264 million people affected worldwide 1

 Dimethyltryptamine (DMT), one of the psychoactive components of ayahuasca, is also being investigated separately for its therapeutic potential regarding the treatment of depression.
 Although many anecdotal reports exist surrounding the benefits of using DMT, few clinical trials have taken place to determine these effects.

-Nonetheless, Small Pharma working in collaboration with Imperial College London, announced they have received regulatory approval in the UK for the world’s first trial testing the efficacy of DMT for major depressive disorder.
+Nonetheless, Small Pharma working in collaboration with Imperial College London, received regulatory approval in the UK for the world’s first trial testing the efficacy of DMT for major depressive disorder.
 The Phase I/IIa trial will determine the safety and efficacy of DMT in a small number of patients.
-If successful, it is likely more trials exploring the potential of DMT will take place.
+Small Pharma has recently announced the preliminary findings from the Phase I arm of this dose-escalating, placebo-controlled study.

 A number of companies are hoping to harness the potential of psychedelics to treat depression.
 One of the most prolific companies in this space is the aforementioned COMPASS Pathways which is actively conducting clinical trials across the world using psilocybin to treat depression.